Andrew Svoboda: Professional career

-He earned his 2013 PGA Tour card by finishing 21st on the Web.com Tour money list in 2012.
+Svoboda earned his 2013 PGA Tour card by finishing 21st on the Web.com Tour money list in 2012.
 He played on the PGA Tour in 2013, but also played a few events on the Web.com Tour as he struggled on the PGA Tour.
-He won the 2013 Price Cutter Charity Championship on the Web.com Tour in August.
+Svoboda won the 2013 Price Cutter Charity Championship on the Web.com Tour in August.
 He finished 25th on the 2013 Web.com Tour regular season money list to earn his 2014 PGA Tour card.
 He then won the second event of the Web.com Tour Finals, the Chiquita Classic.

 Svoboda played on the PGA Tour in 2014 (finishing 94th, his best year) and 2015, but returned to the Web.com Tour for 2016.

 Svoboda has qualified for the U.S. Open four times with a best finish of T-71 in 2008.
 His best finish on the PGA Tour is T-2 at the 2014 Zurich Classic of New Orleans.
 Svoboda barely maintained Web.com Tour privileges for 2016, finishing 75th on the Finals money list.

+After his touring career ended, Svoboda became a PGA Professional in the northeast, winning the 2023 Connecticut PGA Championship before moving to Illinois.
+He was one of twenty club pros to qualify for the 2024 PGA Championship after a T2 finish at the PGA Professional Championship.